 This is the most common question, and the answer is nuanced.
 Double glazing reduces heat loss, but it is not a standalone energy-saving solution.

 A-rated double-glazed windows (Window Energy Rating) have a U-value of 1.2 W/m²K or lower.
 Single glazing typically has a U-value of 4.8–5.0.
 This means you lose heat four times slower with double glazing.
+If you live near a busy road or airport, ask for acoustic-rated units with an Rw value of 32dB or higher—this reduces traffic noise by up to 50% compared to standard double glazing.

 Where double glazing performs best is in combination.
 If you also top up loft insulation and service your boiler, the whole house performs better.
 Windows stop the heat escaping; insulation keeps it inside longer.
+Upgrading to A-rated double glazing can improve your EPC rating by 1–2 bands—critical if you plan to sell or rent your property, as EPC bands affect mortgage eligibility and tenant appeal.

 When Double Glazing May Not Be Worth It